 We are pleased to present our annual review for the year ended 28 February 2023.
-Through a year that was characterised by economic and geopolitical disruption, the investment rate remained strong with a total of £21.4 million deployed into six new and nine existing portfolio companies.
+Through a year that was characterised by economic and geopolitical disruption, the investment rate remained strong with a total of £22.9 million deployed into six new and nine existing portfolio companies.
 However, challenging market conditions led to the write-downs of three significant holdings, and portfolio valuations overall were tempered by declining market comparables.

-The year also saw a good run of investment realisations, with aggregate disposal proceeds of $\pounds$ 30.6 million resulting in realised gains over cost of $\pounds$ 14.5 million.
+The year also saw a good run of investment realisations, with aggregate disposal proceeds of £22.2 million resulting in realised gains over cost of £6.0 million.
 Against a backdrop of economic uncertainty, this demonstrated the strength of the investment portfolio and the potential for continued returns.
 Furthermore, the Company completed two more exits shortly after the end of the financial year, with the sales of Monica Vinader and Aistemos completing in March 2023 and returning 11.8x and 1.7x on cost respectively.

-However, despite the profits over cost realised on exits during the year, three significant losses, namely MYCS, Festicket and Thread, contributed to a net realised loss on investments for the year of $\pounds10.9$ million, and a total loss of $\pounds23.8$ million.
+However, despite the profits realised over cost on exits during the year, three significant losses, namely MYCS, Festicket and Thread, contributed to a net realised loss on investments for the year of $\pounds10.1$ million, and a total loss of $\pounds13.8$ million.

-At 28 February 2023, the Company's venture capital portfolio comprised 52 investments at a cost of £114.8 million and a valuation of £116.2 million, an overall increase of 1.2% on cost.
+At 28 February 2023, the Company's venture capital portfolio comprised 52 investments at a cost of $\pounds109.5$ million and a valuation of $\pounds115.2$ million, an overall increase of 5.2% on cost.

-Since the year end, the Company has issued 7,144,716 Ordinary Shares for an aggregate gross consideration of £4.0 million under the combined offer for subscription with ProVen VCT plc which launched on 19 October 2022.
-Net proceeds for the Company after share issue costs were £3.8 million.
+Since the year end, the Company has issued 8,116,540 Ordinary Shares for an aggregate gross consideration of £5.5 million under the combined offer for subscription with ProVen Growth and Income VCT plc which launched on 19 October 2022.
+Net proceeds for the Company after share issue costs were £5.2 million.
 This, coupled with the previous offer, means the Company remains well capitalised to take advantage of new investment opportunities and to support existing portfolio companies where appropriate.